AltaPay/plugin-magento1/README.md

 !!!
 Important note related to the branding changes: please uninstall the Altapay plugin before installing the newer version (greater than 1.8.0)!

+2.11.0

+* Improvements:
+    - Added support for discounts with fixed amount coupons
+* Bug fixtures:
+    - Capture failing on certain orders created with MobilePay
+    - Partial captures failing when compensation amount involved
+    - Email with successful order not sent when only notification callback is triggered
+    - Order status not changing from Canceled to Processing if successful payment
+    - Original price shown in the order details

 2.10.0

 * Improvements: